How can Girls join Merchant Navy?: Best Career Options for Women

 • Catering or Support Staff

 After gaining experience at sea, many women choose to transition into shore-based job roles.
-The maritime industry offers a wide range of onshore career opportunities they can pursue.
+The maritime industry offers a wide range of onshore career opportunities that they can pursue.

 Companies Offering Scholarships to Female Candidates